| |

 When taking out, stay on the walkway upstream of the bridge.

-Below Rumsey Bridge is a good 7 mile class I-II run down to Guinda.
+Below Rumsey Bridge is a 7 mile class I-II run down to Guinda.

-Reportedly, it is another 12 miles of class I (with one “advanced” rapid)
+Reportedly, it is another 12 miles of class I, with one significant rapid,

 to the Capay diversion dam where much water gets diverted for irrigation.